Aristocratic and monastic primacy in the 12th century County of Champagne, France

 Support TemplarsNow™ by becoming a Patrontipping us or buying one of our Reliable Books

 A Hebrew school of great importance, directed by the highest rabbinical authorities and attended by numerous students from various lands, especially Germany and France, flourished at Troyes in the twelfth century.
 Several synods whose ordinances were adopted in foreign countries assembled at Troyes about 1160.
-A blog on Jewish roots and Christian sequel.
+A blog on Jewish roots and Christian sequel and the link to Cistercian and Templar origins.

 Templar and Cistercian family ties

 Through kindred the Order of the Temple maintained close ties with leaders of society.
 These relationships were mutually beneficial.
-What was the situation in the the duchy of Burgundy, the county of Champagne, and the area that is now commonly referred to as Languedoc in southern France?
+What was the situation in the Duchy of Burgundy, the County of Champagne, and the area that is now commonly referred to as Languedoc in southern France?

 The Templar workforce